centreon/centreon-documentation/versioned_docs/version-22.10/installation/installation-of-a-central-server/unattended.md

 Log in to Centreon web interface via the URL http://[SERVER_IP]/centreon where [SERVER_IP] is the real IP address of your server.
 After attempting to connect, follow the steps described in Centreon documentation [here](..installation/web-and-post-installation).

+5. Start using Centreon

+   Follow our quick start guide to start your monitoring

 ## Help

 To get help on the script, use the following command: